bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2002_create_our_scenario.md

 ### VSCode

-We will also demonstrate security plugins for VSCode during this webinar.
+We will also demonstrate security plugins for VSCode during this workshop.
 Security plugins for VSCode will help your development teams spot misconfigurations much earlier in the development process.
 To download VSCode for free, visit [https://code.visualstudio.com/download.](https://code.visualstudio.com/download)